Raebareli: Economy

 Raebareli is a profitable location for the industries and factories built here.
-It is home to some of the renowned names who have set up their business here.
+It is also part of UPSCR(Uttar Pradesh State Capital Region) similar model to Delhi NCR Raebareli GDP is around1.24 billion dollar (Data of 2021).It is home to some of the renowned names who have set up their business here.
 One of these, is the Indian Telephone Industries Limited, established in 1948, which is a telecom equipment manufacturing unit which deals with transmission, switching and other related equipments.
 It is a state-owned company, headquartered in Bengaluru.
 The Modern Rail Coach Factory at Raebareli, is the third rail coach manufacturing unit in India which was established in November 2012.
 In addition to these, Birla Corporation Limited, Rashtriya Ispat Nigam Limited and National Thermal Power Corporation Limited also have their units here.

 Transport

 Air

 The nearest airport to Raebareli is Chaudhary Charan Singh International Airport at Amausi, Lucknow which is approximately 80 km from Raebareli.
-Other airports close to Raebareli district are Kanpur Airport, Allahabad Airport and Varanasi Airport.
+Other airports close to Raebareli district are Kanpur Airport, Prayagraj Airport and Varanasi Airport.

 Road

-Raebareli is on the route of National Highway 30, between Lucknow and Allahabad and connected to major cities.
+Raebareli is on the route of National Highway 30, between Lucknow and Prayagraj and connected to major cities.
 Important highways through Raebareli are: